-The Climate Smart Food Digital Summit will run over three consecutive weekdays (20th, 21st, 22nd September).
-Each session will include interactive presentations, panel discussions, audience Q&As, fireside chats and elevator pitches and will last for two to three hours.
+The Climate Smart Food Digital Summit ran over three consecutive weekdays (19th, 20th and 21st September).
+Each session included interactive presentations, panel discussions, audience Q&As, fireside chats and elevator pitches and lasted for two to three hours.

-The topics include Climate Smart Sourcing And Production, Climate Smart Consumption, and Climate Smart Innovation.
+The topics included Climate Smart Sourcing, Climate Smart Production, and Climate Smart Consumption.

 Tuesday 19th September, 2023

 Ingredients are a major contributor to FMCGs’ carbon footprints, making sourcing practices crucial to meeting carbon reduction deadlines.
 But cultivation is not the only consideration: global supply chains are increasingly plagued by disruption and have long been linked to human rights violations.
 How can sustainability be embedded into global supply chains?

 Managing disrupted supply chains amid droughts, floods, and war